manasbaviskar/manasbaviskar/README.md

 ---

 Feel free to explore my repositories and connect with me for collaborations or discussions on quantitative finance, data science, or technology!

----

-This README is a comprehensive introduction to your GitHub profile.
-Let me know if you'd like adjustments!